ZC-B

-ZC-B (3-(4-bromo-2,5-dimethoxyphenyl)azetidine) is a phenethylamine derivative which acts as a serotonin receptor agonist selective for the 5-HT_{2} subtypes, with an EC_{50} of 1.6nM at 5-HT_{2A}, vs 5.8nM at 5-HT_{2C}.
+ZC-B, also known as 3-(4-bromo-2,5-dimethoxyphenyl)azetidine or as 2C-B-AZET, is a phenethylamine derivative which acts as a serotonin receptor agonist selective for the 5-HT_{2} subtypes, with an EC_{50} of 1.6 nM at 5-HT_{2A}, vs 5.8 nM at 5-HT_{2C}.
 It is structurally related to the psychedelic phenethylamines 2C-B and DOB, but with the amine side chain conformationally restricted as an azetidine ring.